 If ever during your reflection you’re feeling a general sense of anxiety, tenseness, or negativity without a clear reason why, I highly recommend taking a “fear inventory.”
 These negative emotions can bubble up from one or two issues that you may not realize are nagging at you under the surface.
 Without introspection, you’re left to wade through experiencing the nasty symptoms with no clear path to feeling better.
 Taking a fear inventory, on the other hand, guides you to unpack those feelings by finding their root causes.
 In the process, you often realize that these root causes are fears of something very specific happening that, in fact, are quite unlikely, or can be addressed head-on.
 With this in mind, you’re already on your way to feeling better.

-This practice can be done in a very simple form: Just set aside ten minutes to write down as many endings as you can to the sentence “I am fearful that…” as possible.
+This practice can be done in a very simple form: Just set aside ten minutes to write down as many endings as you can to the sentence “I am fearful that…” as you can think of.
 Some of these fears will be much greater than others — hopefully this will guide you to pinpointing which are causing you the most trouble.
 From there you can set to work on addressing them, one by one, much more deliberately.

 Never stop exploring…yourself